-Page 2 of 5 - That recipient was Staff Sgt.
+That recipient was Staff Sgt.
 Clinton Romesha from the Army, who defended against what was regarded as probably "one of the most horrific attacks" by the Taliban.

 "With his 80 men, he made a counter attack against a force of nearly 400," said Jerome.
 "He was responsible for leading a counter attack and ultimately insuring anyone who survived the attack lived to tell the tale."